codeyourweb/sentinel-kit/README.md

 * **Log Collection & Parsing (SIEM Lite)**: Uses **Fluent Bit** for data ingestion and **Elasticsearch** for storage and indexing.
 * **Advanced Analysis & Triage**: Planned integration of **Sigma** rules for log-based detection and **YARA** for suspicious file triage (via upload mechanisms).
-* **Detection and Response (EDR)**: A dedicated agent (integrating into the ecosystem) is planned to provide real-time detection and response functionalities.
+* **Detection and Response (EDR)**: A dedicated agent (integrating into the ecosystem) provide real-time detection and response functionalities.
+In addition, this optional agent can act as a collection element to forward logs from your workstations to the sentinel-kit server.
 * **Secure Uploads**: Provides a dedicated **SFTP** server for uploading evidence, logs, or suspicious files.
 * **Comprehensive Visualization**: Monitoring dashboards via **Kibana** and **Grafana/Prometheus**.